lorifranke/FiberStars/README.md

 Optionally, you can convert your data as well to the 28x compressed .tko format with this tool: https://github.com/bostongfx/TRAKO to display it with FiberStars.

 ### Install npm:
+To run this tool in your browser, you will need `npm`, a package manager for the Node JavaScript platform.
+More information and the documentation can be found here: https://docs.npmjs.com/cli/v9/commands/npm

 ```
 npm install    # first time only